pratikpd00/mandelbrot-set/lib/escapeTime/benchmark/README.md

 Benchmark data in this README is from an Nvidia GTX 1660 SUPER and Intel i7-11700F at 2.50 Hz.

 ## Benchmark data
-The following data from an Nvidia GTX 1660 SUPER and Intel i7-11700F at 2.50 Hz.
 The benchmark code runs the escape time algorithm for a grid of complex numbers with real part -1 to 1.
 The complex part scales starts at -1 and spacing is the same as for the real part.
 All figures in this doc use a square grid.

 CUDA is not the best approach to the escape time algorithm in all scenarios, such as a small grid.
 This is expected, as the architecture